SuCoBootcamp24/Day28_24_06_28_Java_Day5_Projekt_Schere_Stein_Papier/README.md

 - The user's choice and the computer's random choice are displayed.
 - The result of the round is determined based on the rules of the game and displayed.
 - The game runs in a loop until the user decides to end the game (input 3).
+- The overall result is displayed after each round.
+- Ater a series of 3 winns, the winner take one point plus.

 #### 5. special